sphinx-notes/any/docs/usage.rst

 Missing Reference Template
    Applied when the reference is missing.

-   .. hint:: In this template, only variables :obj:tmplvar:`objtype` and :any:tmplvar:`title`  are available.
+   .. hint:: In this template, only variables :obj:tmplvar:`objtype` and :obj:tmplvar:`title`  are available.

 Ambiguous Reference Template
    Applied when the reference is ambiguous.

-   .. hint:: In this template, only variables :obj:tmplvar:`objtype` and :any:tmplvar:`title`  are available.
+   .. hint:: In this template, only variables :obj:tmplvar:`objtype` and :obj:tmplvar:`title`  are available.

 Variables
 ---------